neekey/react-url-aware-search-list/README.md

 }
 ```

-As we know, `[defaultValue](https://reactjs.org/docs/uncontrolled-components.html#default-values)` works as the initial value when the component first rendered and the value will be ignore afterwards.
-That means after the page loads, later on when users click the keywords on `<HotKeywords />`, which triggers the `query.keyword` changes in `this.props` through the page url query change, the new `query.keyword` will not be reflected on the `<Search />` component.
+As we know, `[defaultValue](https://reactjs.org/docs/uncontrolled-components.html#default-values)` works as the initial value when the component first rendered, and the value will be ignored afterward.
+That means after the page loads, later on when users click the keywords on `<HotKeywords />`, which triggers the `query.keyword` changes in `this.props` through the page URL query change, the new `query.keyword` will not be reflected on the `<Search />` component.

 What can we do?

 ### "Key" is the key.

-Our issue above is mainly about the `defaultValue` does not work after the components initial rendering.
-What if we can force the component to remount itself?
+Our issue above is mainly about the `defaultValue` that does not work after the component's initial rendering.
+Is there anyway we can force the component to remount itself?

 The answer here is the `key` attribute.

 `key` is mostly used in the use case of rendering a list by assigning each item a unique `key` as "id" which helps React identify which items have changed, are added, or are removed.
-So in our case if we assign a different key to our `<Search />` component, React will think that the component with the old `key` needs to be removed and a new component with a new `key` needs to be added, which in another word is called `remount`.
+So in our case if we assign a different key to our `<Search />` component, React will think that the component with the old `key` needs to be removed and a new component with a new `key` needs to be added, which, in another word is called `remount`.

 Which `key` should we use?

 The `query.keyword` that we want to assign to `defaultValue`.

 ```jsx
 <Search onSearch={handleKeywordChange} defaultValue={query.keyword} key={query.keyword} />